 2019 – today (only internet magazine)

 In January 2019, the last print edition of Glamour saw the light of day.
-The monthly magazine ended its long history of paper versions and switched to online releases.
+The monthly magazine ended its long history of print editions and switched to online-only releases.
 The magazine is geared towards young women.
 Therefore, it restructured to fit its lifestyle and is now actively developing its social media accounts and website.

 For the internet publication’s logo, the editorial team chose an elegant capital-letter inscription.
 A distinctive feature of the sign is the varied thickness of the elements.
 This feature symbolizes the diversity of content that caters to the interests of businesswomen, housewives, young mothers, students, and single women.

 The slim glyphs speak to readers’ slimness and youthfulness, with an average age of 33 years.
-The full and rounded elements reflect a desire to uncover the facets of modern life and to show bright, interesting details.
+The full, rounded elements reflect a desire to uncover the facets of modern life and to highlight bright, interesting details.

 The elegant letters demonstrate the journalists’ skill in catching attention and engaging with their materials.